vchelaru/Gum/docs/_plugins/PluginBase.AddAndRemoveVariablesForType.md

 # Code Example

 The following code can be used to add a variable to the Sprite standard element.
-This variable will be a float variable with the name "MyCustomVariable":
+This variable will be a float variable with the name "MyCustomVariable".

 First the event must be added in the StartUp method:
 ```